 Natural medicine has long appreciated the benefits of herbs and food as medicine.
-One such example of this is adaptogenic herbs, or “adaptogens.”
-There is a good bit of science behind the benefits of adaptogen herbs that I’ll share with you, all of which deal with their impact on the stress response.
+One such example of this is adaptogenic herbs, or “adaptogens,” which can positively impact one’s response to stress.

-As you probably know, your body is built to release the hormone cortisol to respond to stress, but elevated cortisol levels over long periods of time and chronic stress can affect every physiological system in your body, including your thyroid and adrenal glands.
+As you probably know, your body is built to release the hormone cortisol when faced with stress, but elevated cortisol levels over long periods of time (aka chronic stress) can affect every physiological system in your body, including your thyroid and adrenal glands.

 What Are Adaptogens?

 Adaptogens are a unique class of healing plants, including certain foods and herbs.
 Today they are most commonly consumed as supplements and herbal products, such as capsules, powders and tinctures.

 Their main purpose is to help balance, restore and protect the body.
 They are used as part of a “phytotherapy” approach to healing, which refers to the use of plants for their therapeutic abilities.